 - 9 – 9.9 (Superb): Extremely brilliant.
 This is far and away one of the best slots we’ve ever played and recommended to everyone who’s into gambling.

-- 10 (Legendary): A game that has simply been unheard of and that could possibly be an industry game changer.
+- 10 (Essential): A game that has simply been unheard of, that is of exceptional quality, and that could possibly even be an industry game changer.

 In almost all cases, slots are reviewed before they go live.
 In reality, some slots are not final at launch, or even a few weeks after launch, once bugs are patched out and other issues are dealt with.
 Whilst a final Bigwinboard review is mostly final, there are some cases where we will want to revisit a slot down the line and update the score, or even the review itself, to reflect the times.